...

 Are you a tea lover like us?
 If your answer is “YES”, you will definitely enjoy Shofuen Matsuno Tea Stall!

-There are quite a few different kinds of tea that the stall sell.
-The best thing about this tea shop is you get to try them out before you make your decision to bring a certain one home (=゚ω゚)ノ.
+There are quite a few different kinds of tea that the stall sells.
+The best thing about this tea shop is you get to try them out before you decide to bring a certain one home (=゚ω゚)ノ.

 The most popular tea is the Ao no Hōjicha (青のほうじ茶).
-Compared to the normal hōjicha (Japanese roast tea), the Ao no Houjicha has a much nicer aroma and a lot stronger taste.
+Compared to the normal hōjicha (Japanese roast tea), the Ao no Houjicha has a much nicer aroma and a much stronger taste.

 It was so delicious that we ended up buying three packs of tea leaves by the time we came out of the shop (´▽`*).

 Apparently, the roasting temperature is the key to making Ao no Hōjicha flavorsome.
-The nice aroma of the local, high-quality tea leaves came out from the tea roaster as we entered the shop.
+The pleasant aroma of the local, high-quality tea leaves filled the air as we entered the shop.
 It was quite fun just to watch the roasted tea leaves drop into the metal container!

 Apart from tea leaves, they also specialize in tea utensils.
 As Japanese Tea Ceremony practitioners, we had a really hard time deciding which utensils to bring home!

 Buying matcha green tea powder from the shop is even harder… The number of different matcha Shōfūen has is countless.
-Since matcha is the only kind of tea they don’t allow you to try (the cost will be too high), trying to imagine the taste of the tea based on the tea’s name was just impossible.
+Since matcha is the only kind of tea they don’t allow you to try (because the cost is too high), imagining its taste based on its name was just impossible.

 There are so many different kinds of matcha based on the age of the tea tree, which part of the tree the tea leaves were taken from, and more.
-In the end, we bought the powder based on their price tag and the sound of their names (´▽`*).
+In the end, we bought the powder based on its price tag and the sound of its name (´▽`*).

 Sake at Takayama

-The climate and water quality at Hida Takayama is great for growing rice.
+The climate and water quality at Hida Takayama are great for growing rice.
 When we combine good quality rice and water together, the result is great sake!

 Rice Dumpling at Mizuma Dango (みずまだんご)